cableclark/star-theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Miss Albini.

 == Description ==

-A theme made for a music blogger
+A theme made  for a macedonian NGO

 == Installation ==